jaeyunsung/Aortitis_2022/README.md

 >data/tpm_profile.log2.tsv

-Raw data (.fastq) files are available upon request.
+Raw data (.fastq) files will be available once the manuscript has been accepted.